larseggert/irtf-chair-description/draft-eggert-irtf-chair-description.md

-Other administrative duties include reviewing and approving requests from the RGs for time slots during IETF meetings or interim meetings elsewhere, ensuring that meeting materials are submitted on schedule, and maintaining the IRTF web site.
+Other administrative duties include reviewing and approving requests from the RGs for time slots during IETF meetings or interim meetings elsewhere, ensuring that meeting materials are submitted on schedule, maintaining the IRTF web site, and -- in cooperation with the RG chairs -- ensuring that the IETF datatracker correctly reflects the status of the various IRTF-related documents.

 The IRTF Chair also needs to appoint, replace and manage the RG chairs and the IRSG, and follow the research work of the chartered and proposed RGs to a degree that is sufficient to let them develop an understanding on whether they are generally operating well.

+The IRTF Chair also defines the operational procedures for the IRTF (in the boundaries defined by {{RFC2014}}) and the IRSG.
+At the moment, these procedures are captures as a set of [wiki pages](#IRTFWIKI) and it is the duty of the IRTF Chair to refine and update them.

+The IRSG tries to schedule a working dinner during each IETF meeting, and the IRTF Chair is responsible for organizing the agenda and a suitable venue.

+The IRTF Chair writes a regular column for the [IETF Journal](#IETFJOURNAL) on recent IRTF-related events.

 These administrative duties are very similar to part of the duties of an Area Director (AD) in the IETF and require the same set of organizational and